tenzir/tenzir/web/docs/tql2/operators/fork.md

 # fork

-Executes a subpipeline with the same input.
+Executes a subpipeline with a copy of the input.

 ```tql
 fork { … }